SINTEF/dlite/doc/concepts.md

 #### Uniqueness & immutability
-To ensure consistency, no entity (or other metadata) should never be changed once published.
+To ensure consistency, an entity (or other metadata) should never be changed once published.
 They are uniquely identified by their *URI*, which has 3 separate
 elements: a namespace, a version number and a name.